 If your body produces too much cortisol over a prolonged period of time, however, you may experience:

-Prolonged stress can contribute to chronically high cortisol levels, and certain medications, genetic conditions, and other factors can, as well.
+Prolonged stress can contribute to chronically high cortisol levels (which can be detected with an at-home cortisol test), and certain medications, genetic conditions, and other factors can, as well.

 Check your cortisol levels—plus 9 other key hormones (including testosterone)—from the convenience of home with the Everlywell at-home Women’s Health Test.